Wrapped Velas Reaches Market Capitalization of $50.22 Million (WVLX)

-Wrapped Velas (WVLX) traded flat against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 24th.
-Over the last week, Wrapped Velas has traded flat against the US dollar.
-Wrapped Velas has a total market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-One Wrapped Velas coin can now be bought for about $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.
+Wrapped Velas (WVLX) traded flat against the dollar during the 24-hour period ending at 0:00 AM E.T. on June 27th.
+In the last seven days, Wrapped Velas has traded flat against the dollar.
+One Wrapped Velas coin can now be bought for about $0.0220 or 0.00000079 BTC on major exchanges.
+Wrapped Velas has a total market cap of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.